-Pre/Corequisite: P (RQ) MATH-090 or departmental placement Topics for this course include a review of: polynomials and factoring, rational expressions, functions and graphs, inequalities and absolute value, rational exponents and radicals, quadratic functions, exponential functions and logarithmic functions.
+Pre/Corequisite: P (RQ) MATH-090 or MATH-095 departmental placement

+This course is a support course designed to help students acquire the skills necessary for success in 100-level mathematics courses.
+Topics include exponents, polynomials, factoring, rational expressions, rational exponents/radicals, complex numbers, quadratic equations and functions, and exponential and logarithmic functions.
+Uses of calculators and computers are integrated into course content.
 The TI-83 plus or TI-84 plus graphing calculator is required.
-NOTE: Hours DO NOT count toward a degree.
+Hours do not count toward a degree.